ebi-uniprot/uniprot-manual/help/api_downloading.md

 # Use `X-UniProt-Release-Date` to avoid re-downloading the same release data

-You can use the [HTTP header](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) `X-UniProt-Release-Date:`\* to avoid downloading data more than once per release, if you use a download tool that makes use of this information, e.g. the unix commands `lwp-mirror` or `curl` with the `-z` option.
+You can use the HTTP header `X-UniProt-Release-Date:`\* (non-[standard](https://www.rfc-editor.org/rfc/rfc9110.html#fields), specific to UniProt) to avoid downloading data more than once per release, if you use a download tool that makes use of this information, e.g. the unix commands `lwp-mirror` or `curl` with the `-z` option.
 Here is an example of how to do this in Perl:

 ## Download all UniProt sequences for a given organism in FASTA format